g33kex/CoCPyT/README.md

 ## Template structure

-This section describes the structure of the CoCPyT template.
+This section describes the structure of CoCPyT.

 ```
 ├── README.md # This file